Working as a GSI: Frequently Asked Questions

 Difficulties among co-workers can arise in any situation.
 Problems are best handled by discussions among the parties involved.
 If difficulties continue with fellow GSIs, you should speak to the course instructor.
 If this doesn’t clear things up, see your department’s Faculty Adviser for GSI Affairs or your department chair.
 Difficulties with the course instructor, if they persist and cannot be resolved directly with the instructor, should also be brought first to the attention of the Faculty Adviser for GSI Affairs, then to the department chair.
 The GSI Teaching & Resource Center can also suggest campus resources that might assist to you in resolving course-related problems.

 Many first-time GSIs are unsure about their teaching performance.
 In fact, all new teachers inevitably hit some rough spots early in their development.
 Despite the urge to keep one’s questions private for fear of being judged, it can be extremely helpful to discuss problem areas with other GSIs, with faculty, and with a GSI Center Teaching Consultant.
 Once you view teaching as an ongoing learning process, you realize that any problems you are encountering have been experienced by nearly everyone in your department at one time or another.
 Developing an open attitude toward your teaching and toward feedback about your teaching makes it easier to identify and develop your strengths and work on those areas that may need improvement.
 Useful information on how to improve your teaching can be found in Evaluating and Improving Your Teaching in the Teaching Guide for GSIs.
-Two ways to gather feedback are (1) through the use of mid-semester evaluations and (2) by scheduling a classroom observation of videotaped recording of one of your sections and a follow-up consultation, a service offered free of charge by the GSI Teaching & Resource Center.
-To speak with a Teaching Consultant at the Center or to arrange to be videotaped, contact us at email@example.com or 510-642-4456.
+Two ways to gather feedback are (1) through the use of mid-semester evaluations and (2) by scheduling a classroom observation or videotaped recording of one of your sections and a follow-up consultation, a service offered free of charge by the GSI Teaching & Resource Center.
+To speak with a Teaching Consultant at the Center or to arrange to be videotaped, contact us at firstname.lastname@example.org or 510-642-4456.

 All GSIs are entitled to receive a copy of their teaching evaluations from the hiring department.
 Departments are required to keep GSI teaching evaluations on file for five years.
 Some departments transcribe the evaluation results; others may scan them and provide electronic copies to the GSIs.
 We strongly recommend that you get a copy of your evaluations after you have turned in the grades for your students.
 Potential employers may request a set of evaluations in the academic job search.
 To use evaluations to improve your teaching, make an additional copy that you can mark up.
 Using two different-color highlighters, mark what your students have indicated you do well and what your students suggest could use improvement.
 Make a list for each.
 Appreciate what you do well.
 Among those things the students have noted could be improved, select one or two of the most important ones and write out steps you can take to improve in those areas the next time you teach.
 Keep these goals and steps visible when you teach the next time so that you can purposefully move forward and make progress in these areas.